usnistgov/BF/content/en/Info/BF Classes/_INP/Model.md

 Data should be checked to ensure proper results from its processing.
 It should adhere to object data types acceptable by the software.
 Bojanova and Galhardo, define an object as a piece of memory with well-defined size that is used to store primitive data or a data structure.
 As input, primitive data are checked and sanitized on string-of-characters level.
 A character – e.g., an ASCII (American Standard Code for Information Interchange) character – is a single symbol, such as an alphabet letter, a numeric digit, or a punctuation mark.
 Data structures in turn are built on primitive data but can also have a higher level of syntax and semantics rules.

 The BF Data Check Bugs model (Figure 1) helped us identify the phases and the operations where such bugs could occur.
-The phases correspond to the BF Data Check Bugs classes: Data Validation Bugs (DVL) and Data Verification Bugs (DVR).
+The phases correspond to the BF Data Check classes: Data Validation Bugs (DVL) and Data Verification Bugs (DVR).
 All data check operations are grouped by phase.
 The presented proper flow of operations helps identify bugs/weaknesses caused by a missing operation.
 <br/><br/>

 {{< img src="images/BF Models/_INP Model.svg" height="300" caption="Figure 1.
 BF Input/Output Check Bugs Model.
 Comprises phases, corresponding to the BF classes DVL and DVR.
 Shows the data check operations flow" >}}